Join the Movement - Sign the Delay Manifesto 📑

 Bottom Line: Is Replika Safe for Kids?

-We do not believe companion AI software, including Replika, is safe for minors.
+We do not believe AI companion software, including Replika, is safe for minors.

 Therefore, even Common Sense Media, with input from Stanford lab, concluded, “Children shouldn’t speak with companion chatbots because such interactions risk self-harm and could exacerbate mental health problems and addiction.” (ref) After Replika tried telling a fake teen account to kill his parents, the Replika CEO was quoted as saying, “Replika is, and has always been, intended exclusively for adults aged 18 and older… If someone poses as a minor in order to interact with our AI, they are doing so in violation of our terms of service.”